Sathwik-Amburi/ASE-Delivery/JavaBackend/README.md

 sudo systemctl status mongod
 ```

-Execute this in the mongoshell to inspect the tables
+Execute this in the mongoshell to inspect the tables.
+Only if you are interested in
 ```bash
 show dbs
 use test